2nd Edition of the INIBU Call for Projects: Strengthening Local Organizations in Burundi

 Can I apply for a project that has already started?

-Yes, but no retroactive funding for expenses incurred prior to the signing of the agreement with FXB
+Yes, but there will be no retroactive funding for expenses incurred before the agreement with FXB was signed.

 How does the selection process work?

-Projects are selected by a jury made up of members of FXB - head office and office in Burundi - and representatives of the Monegasque Cooperation.
-The final selection is made on the basis of a short list of eligible applications that meet the administrative requirements.
-Priority is then given by the jury to the most qualitative proposals according to the criteria pre-defined on page 4 of the rules.
+Project selection is carried out by a jury composed of members of FXB—headquarters and office in Burundi—and representatives of the Monegasque Cooperation Agency.
+The final selection is made based on a shortlist of eligible applications that meet the administrative requirements.
+The jury then gives priority to the highest-quality proposals based on the criteria predefined in the regulations on page 4.
+The final selection will be announced no later than September 25, 2026.

 Are religious organizations eligible?